If you feel stressed-out, burned-out and overwhelmed

 Yes, you may disappoint others sometimes, but the benefit to your health and well-being is worth the effort of learning to say “no” to the things that don’t support your overall needs and goals.
 It will create space in your life to say “yes” to the people and circumstances that really need your assistance or input.
 Saying “yes” to what’s really important reduces our stress and feels really good.

-Do you feel stressed-out, burned-out and overwhelmed?
+If you feel stressed-out, burned-out and overwhelmed

-Then this course and the accompanying ASSESSMENT is for you!
+Then this course is for you!

 Is Stress Making You Sick?